 \section{Introduction}

 Speech enhancement algorithms aim to improve the perceptual quality and intelligibility of noisy speech signals in acoustic environments.
 In multichannel setups, spatial diversity can be exploited to reduce noise or to separate the target speaker.
-In this work, we address only the noise reduction task, namely, enhancing a single desired speech signal contaminated by noise.
-Classical beamforming approaches, such as the minimum variance distortionless response (MVDR) and the multichannel Wiener filter (MWF), and their variants \cite{Gannot:Consolidated_Prespective}, have proven highly effective in static conditions.
-However, their performance relies on accurate estimation of the spatial statistics, specifically, the steering vector.
-Multiple studies have shown that adopting the RTF as the steering vector of the beamformer provides better speech quality than beamformers that only take the direct acoustic path into account \cite{gannot2001RTF,Shmaryahu_Gannot_acoustic_reflections_2022}.
-In dynamic scenarios where the speaker moves or the acoustic environment changes, the RTFs become time-varying and difficult to track reliably, leading to significant performance degradation.
+In this work, we address only the noise-reduction task, namely, enhancing a single desired speech signal contaminated by noise.
+Classical beamforming approaches, such as the minimum variance distortionless response (MVDR) beamformer \cite{Gannot:Consolidated_Prespective}, have demonstrated strong performance under static acoustic conditions.
+Several studies have shown that employing the relative transfer function (RTF) as the steering vector in an MVDR beamformer leads to improved speech quality compared to conventional formulations that rely solely on the direct-path acoustic propagation \cite{gannot2001RTF,Shmaryahu_Gannot_acoustic_reflections_2022}.
+However, the effectiveness of such approaches critically depends on accurate estimation of the steering vector.
+In dynamic scenarios, where the acoustic transfer functions (ATFs) and their corresponding RTFs evolve over time, reliable tracking of these time-varying RTFs becomes essential.